frisket-tool/frisket/README.md

 - Handling installation of TinyTeX directly by frisket

 ## Installation
-frisket depends on TeXLive, the recommended installation is through TinyTeX-1 providing a minimal but useable set of LaTeX tools and packages.
+frisket depends on TeXLive, the recommended installation is through TinyTeX-1 providing a minimal but usable set of LaTeX tools and packages.

 For now frisket has to be build and installed by hand, but we plan to release it as a crate in the future.